marcbowes/marcbowes.github.io/_posts/2013-12-30-hello-rust.markdown

         sketch  run a rust interpreter
         help    show detailed usage of a command

-    Use "rust help <command>" for more information about a command.
+    Use "rust help &lt;command&gt;" for more information about a command.

 `sketch` seems cool (and I love `irb`), but I couldn't actually get it to do anything useful other than segfault.
 Another day.